My Cats Meow is Weak and Raspy – Why And How to Help?

 5. Foreign Objects Stuck

-The most frequent items that cats mistakenly swallow are string fragments and other little toy parts.
 Additionally, if cats eat their meal too quickly, food fragments might get lodged in their throats.
-Any obstruction that prevents sound and air from escaping might make your cat’s meow seem hoarse and flimsy.
+Any obstruction that prevents sound and air from escaping might make your cat’s meow seem weak and raspy.

 6. Loss of Laryngeal Nerve Function